DenisKnauf/smql/README.md

 Idea
 ====

-Similar to MQL:  SMQL allowes SQL-queries on your database but in a JSON-based language.
+Similar to MQL:  SMQL allows queries on your database but in a JSON-based language.

 This query language is SQL-injection-safe.
-Only expencive queries can slow down your machine.
+However, expensive queries can slow down your machine.

 Usage
 =====

-Easy query in ruby:
+Example: An easy query in ruby:
-User is a AR-Model and has a column username.
+User is a ActiveRecord-Model and has a column username.
-We want to find all users which has the username "auser".
+We want to find all _users_ _where_ _username_ = _"auser"_.

 	require 'smql'